 There are two great guided meditation apps that you can download for free.
 They are:

-They have several guided mediations on different topics like gratitude, loving kindness, focus.
+They have several guided meditations on different topics like gratitude, loving kindness, focus.
 They are great for beginners looking to get into meditation.

 There are several more relapse prevention techniques for substance abuse.
 These four in particular have been key in my sobriety.